 The boot capsule’s kernel and initial filesystem must be provided at build time so that they are incorporated into the final hypervisor executable.
 A single executable, containing the hypervisor, and its boot capsule kernel and initial filesystem, is generated to simplify booting: the bootloader needs to load and run just one file from storage to get the system going.

-A Linux-compatible kernel to run inside the boot capsule should be named
+The Linux-compatible operating system kernel that will run inside the boot capsule should be named

 supervisor and placed in the directory path

-boot/binaries/<architecture>/ within the root directory of the Diosix project by build time.
+boot/binaries/<architecture>/ within the root directory of the Diosix project.
 The name

 supervisor was chosen because the executable runs in supervisor mode above the Diosix hypervisor.
 The

-<architecture> component of the path refers to the CPU architecture of the machine Diosix will bring up.
-If, for example, you are building Diosix for the target
+<architecture> component of the path refers to the CPU architecture of the machine this build of Diosix will bring up.

-riscv32imac.
-See the Diosix build guide for the list of supported targets and CPU architectures.
+Below is a table of targets and their corresponding CPU architecture and boot capsule kernel paths.
+See the Diosix build guide for the full list of supported CPU architectures.

 |Target||CPU architecture||Boot capsule kernel path|

 Note that Diosix defaults to building for